5G-assisted Unmanned Boat Conducts Water Monitoring In Beijing Park - UrduPoint

 5G-assisted Unmanned Boat Conducts Water Monitoring In Beijing Park

-The unmanned boat shuttles in the waters of Beihai Park to collect data on water quality and the surrounding environment.
+According to the Beijing Daily, the unmanned boat shuttles in the waters of Beihai Park to collect data on water quality and the surrounding environment, reported by Radio Pakistan.

 After charging for two hours, the unmanned boat can travel in the waters for five to six hours.
 It can transmit several water quality parameters such as pH value and turbidity back to the monitoring platform and update the information every 15 seconds.